Season Calendar & Events

 What is COMPETITION TEAM?

 Our competition team is our team of dancers who travel to different dance competitions and workshops throughout the year.
 These dancers have specific class commitments and rehearsal time to prepare but there are many different levels of commitment you can choose when you join the team.
-All dancers 4+ are welcome to join the team.
-We have yearly auditions in the spring to place dancers for the following year but all dancers who want to join are accepted onto the team.
-If you’re interested in seeing more of what our team does, you can visit our youtube channel to see some highlights from our previous seasons and you can email abby@dbdance.com for more information.
+All dancers 5+ are welcome to join the team.
+We have yearly auditions in the spring to place dancers for the following year, and all dancers who want to join are accepted onto the team.
+If you’re interested in seeing more of what our team does, you can visit our youtube channel to see some highlights from our previous seasons and you can email Miss Abby (abby@dbdance.com) for more information.

 What is CECCHETTI?
 Why should my child take Cecchetti?